 And make sure when they click on “Donate” from your Home Page they’re taken directly to your Donation Landing Page.
 Don’t take them to a page that explains your mission, or describes all the different forms of giving (do that on a drop-down menu instead).
 The more you distract folks, the less likely they are to act.

 TIP: NextAfter conducted research finding eliminating the following increased donations 195%: Other menus (yes, the ones at the top or far left of your web page).
 Other ways to give.
 Other ways to get involved.
 Social media icons.
 Multiple action items.

 Make sure your website, donation landing page and email are easy to read and use on any device, including a smart phone and tablet.
 It’s likely at least half of your would-be supporters will open your appeal there first.
 If they can’t find what they want, or it’s too hard to navigate, many won’t return.
 To successfully compete in today’s philanthropic landscape, you have to be optimized for mobile.

 10. Enable Sharing

 Do what you can to pour gasoline on your donor’s burning fire; don’t douse it with water.
 Sometimes when people do a good deed, they like their good deed to spread — through alerting their friends.
 Especially if they’re passionate about your cause.
-Make it easy for them by proactively asking donors to spread the word by putting share buttons where they belong.
+Make it easy for People!
+Proactively ask donors to spread the word by putting share buttons where they belong.
 Not on your Donation Page, but on your: